Article

 Makes documents easier to find

-Keeps the important things together
+Keeps important items together

 Can add privacy features